 While navigating the turbulent marketing seas, don’t lose sight of one of your most significant audiences: your local market.
 However, you may need to use some targeted strategies to reach this audience.
-Local marketing differs from other marketing practices, as it leans heavily on building relationships within your neighborhood or within a certain radius of your business.
+Local marketing differs from other marketing practices as it leans heavily on building relationships within your neighborhood or a certain radius of your business.

 Local marketing is a type of marketing that specifically targets customers who live within a certain distance of the company’s location.
 This method allows businesses to market goods and services to potential customers who live in a certain city or ZIP code.
 Small businesses often overlook this marketing strategy, as many of them take their marketing cues from larger conglomerates.